hainawa/Mobile_Detect/readme.md

 ##PHP usage

 instantiate like so:
 	$mobileDetect = new Mobile_Detect();

 checks for truthiness
 	if ($mobileDetect->isAndroid) { do some stuff... }

 ##Ruby usage
+_Note: You will need to pass the request object when initialized_

 instantiate like so:
 	mobileDetect = MobileDetect.new(request)

 checks for truthiness
 	if mobileDetect.isIphone { do some stuff... }